jreisinger/runp/README.md

 ## About

 `runp` runs shell commands in parallel (or concurrently).
 It's useful when you want to run multiple commands (like those in `commands` folder) at the same time.
+You can use shell variables in the commands.

 Similar tools: